PHOTOX/promdens/README.md

 # PROMDENS: Promoted Density Approach code

 **PROMDENS** is a Python code implementing the Promoted Density Approach (PDA) and its version for windowing (PDAW), freely available to the scientific community under the MIT license.
-PDA and PDAW are techniques for implicit inclusion of laser pulses in trajectory based nonadiabatic dynamics, such as trajectory surface hopping or _ab initio_ multiple spawning.
+PDA and PDAW are techniques for implicit inclusion of laser pulses in trajectory-based nonadiabatic dynamics, such as trajectory surface hopping or _ab initio_ multiple spawning.
-PDA generates initial conditions (positions, momenta and excitation times) for the excited-state dynamics, while PDAW provides weights and convolution function for the trajectories created using the vertical excitation approach.
+PDA generates initial conditions (positions, momenta and excitation times) for the excited-state dynamics, while PDAW provides weights and convolution functions for the trajectories created using the vertical excitation approach.
-Both methods take as an input ground-state positions and momenta with corresponding excitation energies and transition dipole moments (quantities readily available from absorption spectra calculation with the Nuclear Ensemble Approach).
+Both methods take as input ground-state positions and momenta with corresponding excitation energies and transition dipole moments (quantities readily available from absorption spectra calculation with the Nuclear Ensemble Approach).
 Description of PDA and PDAW, their derivation and benchmark against quantum dynamics can be found in our recent paper in [JPCL](https://doi.org/10.1021/acs.jpclett.4c02549).

 ## Installation